blidemi/Cybersecurity-Labs/TryHackMe/CTF/Task7/README.md

 At the same time, I was researching possible ways to analyze or decode this type of file.

-While scrolling through the contents, I suddenly found the flag hidden inside the file.
+While scrolling through the contents, I suddenly found the flag hidden inside the file.The file contained readable text embedded within its binary data.

 It was a very unexpected discovery, especially because the file initially looked like meaningless binary data.